| Appendix 5: Articles

 enhance surplus food production.
 Due to these measures,

+improvements have been materialized dramatically.
 Myanmar, being endowed with natural resources, it creates

 batter opportunity for livestock and fishery sector as well.